shirawerman/Beyond-RGB/README.md

         -   CRI

-          -   CRI.txt (illuminant Spectophotometer measurement)
+          -   CRI.txt (illuminant Spectophotometer measurement in the range 380-730 with 10nm intervals)

         -   NT